-Lawmakers seek deal amid shutdown-DACA 'chaos'
+Acrimony deepens after government shutdown's first day

 But White House budget director Mick Mulvaney disputed the claim that Schumer's offer met Trump's demands

-"Mr. Schumer has to up his game and be more honest with the president of the United States if we are going to be seeing progress," he said.
+"Mr. Schumer has to up his game and be more honest with the President of the United States if we are going to be seeing progress," he said.

 What's at stake

 The dramatic shutdown marked the finale of a game of chicken that's been waged for months between Republicans and Democrats.
-While budget negotiations have worked through a number of sticking points, including domestic vs defense spending caps, children's health insurance and disaster relief, both sides have dug in deeper over immigration -- convinced the other side would blink..
+While budget negotiations have worked through a number of sticking points, including domestic versus defense spending caps, children's health insurance and disaster relief, both sides have dug in deeper over immigration -- convinced the other side would blink..

 For Republicans, it was essential to isolate immigration as an issue, with the hope of gaining more leverage by dragging it closer to a March deadline on DACA and forcing Democrats to give up their budget negotiating power in fear of the ramifications of a shutdown perceived as just about immigration.